-Posts are grouped together into categories, making it easier for visitors to find related content.
+Posts can be grouped together into categories, making it easier for your visitors to find topic-related content.

 You can display categories in your posts …

-Clicking on the category links will open an archive page containing other related content (see below).
+Clicking on the category links opens an archive page containing other category-related posts (see below).

-As well as displaying categories on posts, WordPress can also list categories in the sidebar …
+As well as displaying categories on posts, WordPress can also show categories in the sidebar …

-It’s important to manage your categories.
-Depending on how many categories and posts are published on your site, you can end up with a long category list …
+Managing your categories is important.
+Depending on the number of categories and posts published on your site, you can end up with a very long list of categories …

-If you have many categories on your site, you can save space on your sidebar by listing categories using a drop-down menu …
+If you plan to use many categories on your site, you can save space on your sidebar by selecting the dropdown menu option in your ‘Categories’ widget settings …

-When a visitor selects a category from the list …
+When visitors select a category from the menu …

-… An archive page displays the posts in that category …
+… An archive page displays the posts listed under that category …

 (Posts can display in category archive pages)